palvindersander/youtube-transcript-mcp/docs/developer_guide.md

    - Finally check for structured LD+JSON metadata

 3. **Integration with Transcript**
+   - Chapters are displayed in two ways:
+     - As a complete list at the top of the transcript output
-   - Chapters are inserted at appropriate timestamps in the transcript
+     - Inserted at appropriate timestamps within the transcript text
-   - This helps users navigate long transcripts more easily
+   - This helps users both get an overview of the video structure and navigate long transcripts more easily

 ### Video Statistics Extraction